2023 Water Fluency Program

 Now in its ninth year, the Water Fluency Program curriculum covers statewide water topics blended with local examples as we travel around the state each year to bring the most current examples of innovative water practices.
 This year we will be showcasing water management examples from the Rio Grande Basin.
 Participants from across Colorado will benefit from the content, not just participants from the class location area.
 You can access our program flyer for an overview of the program.

 This comprehensive program provides an opportunity for participants to learn about water through four program days with highly sought-out lectures, discussions, exclusive access to water sector leaders, breakout networking opportunities, a complete set of WEco’s Citizen’s Guides, reading assignments, and additional coursework.
 Curriculum includes:

 - Colorado’s water resources: basic hydrology, the role of water in society, the economic value of water, ties to public policy, and emerging issues

 - Legal and institutional frameworks: water law and administration, project planning and approval, interbasin projects, and agreements

 - Water resource management: watershed health, environmental protection, water quality, and natural disasters

 - Colorado water for the future: assessing supply and meeting demand, ecosystem values, conservation and land use, alignment of resources, growing populations, varied climates and policies

 2023 Water Fluency Program Schedule

 The program sessions will be a combination of virtual and in-person as outlined above.
 To receive your certificate of completion for this program, you must attend all program days.
-Programs days will typically run from 9:00am – 2:00pm with a lunch break and the in-person session days will run from approximately 9:00am – 4:00pm.
+The virtual sessions will typically run from 9:00am – 2:00pm with a lunch break and the in-person session days will run from approximately 9:00am – 4:00pm.